monacca1/nuggit/README.md

     - `nuggit clone ssh://git@sd-bitbucket.jhuapl.edu:7999/fswsys/mission.git`
 - unlike with git, nuggit clone will populate all submodules

 ### nuggit init
 - Install the nuggit data structure to a preexisting repository.
 If the repo was cloned using the native git clone you will need to "nuggit  init" in the root folder of the git repository

-### nuggit checkout
-- nuggit checkout can be used to checkout an existing branch, create a new branch, (to do) checkout a file or (to do) checkout a specific commit of the repository.
-- checkout an existing branch
- - this could be a branch that exists locally or created up stream and does not yet exist locally
- - this will checkout the existing branch in all submodules and in the root repository.
-It is assumed that this branch was created using nuggit and thus exists in all submodules.
- - example
-  - `nuggit checkout JIRA-XYZ`
-- create and checkout a new branch
- - this will create the branch in the root repository and in all submodules.
- - example:
-  - `nuggit checkout -b JIRA-XYZ`
-- checkout a file
-  - TO DO
-  - This will revert local modifications so that the file matches the committed
-- checkout a hash
-   - TO DO
-     - TO DO - this may need to use some of the logic implemented in: `nuggit_checkout.pl <branch> --follow-commit`

-- NOTE that if changes were pushed to this branch in a submodule using git directly (not using nuggit) AND the parent reposities were not updated to point to the new submodule commits, this checkout command will result a repository that reports local changes.